Lai-YT/webcam-applications/distance/README.md

 # distance module: measuring the distance between user and screen

-## Basics
+We know the the ratio between the width of face in pixels and the distance between user and screen since a *reference image* is given.

-`DistanceCalculator` knows the the ratio between the width of face in pixels and the distance between user and screen since a *reference image* is given.
 So by using the principle of **similar triangles**, we can obtain the real-time distance with the width of face in the current frame.

 ## References